OhMrSticky/dragons-flagon/README.md

 This is a pretty simple React app and liekly we will not need to eject it, so follow the CRA and React docs to add features.

 ## App Architecture

  - Sass support (TODO)
  - Bootstrap added (TODO)

 ## Feature Requests

 Add your requests or bugs you find to the github [Issues](https://github.com/AdaByronLovelace/dragons-flagon)

+## Live site

+Hosted as a github page at: https://adabyronlovelace.github.io/dragons-flagon/

+This is a deployed verison of the master branch.

+To update page run `npm run deploy` on master.